 This privacy notice provides information on how Norfolk County Council’s Youth Offending Team (the YOT) uses your personal information.
 By ‘use’ we mean the various ways it may be processed, including storing and sharing the information.

 You can see this information in the Norfolk County Council’s general privacy notice on our web site or you can ask us for a copy of this information.

 We use personal information about young people who have committed criminal offences to assist us in working with these young people to reduce re-offending and anti-social behaviour.
-This includes:

 The information we hold includes information you have provided to us.
-We also receive information from:

 We may also share your personal information with:

-The information is stored electronically, on the County Council’s records management system, known as Childview.
+The information is stored electronically on the YOT’s records management system known as Childview.
 Information is also securely stored in other mediums, including email accounts and in paper files.

-We do not make automated decisions about you.
+We do not make automated decisions about you and your family.

-This notice was updated in May 2018.
+This notice was updated in July 2019